software-mansion/starknet.py/docs/guide.rst

 #############

 If you already know a class_hash of a contract you want to deploy just use the :meth:`Contract.deploy_contract`.
+It will deploy the contract using funds from your account.
+Deployment is handled by UDC.

 .. codesnippet:: ../starknet_py/tests/e2e/docs/guide/test_simple_deploy.py
     :language: python